kroma-network/.github/CONTRIBUTING.md

 > brew install clang-format@17
 ```

-**For Ubuntu** - Version 14 is a default in Ubuntu, so you will need to upgrade to version 17:
+**For Ubuntu** - Version 14 is the default version for Ubuntu, so you will need to upgrade to version 17:

 ```shell
 > wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key | sudo apt-key add -